 There are no perfect people.
 We all try our best to navigate our way through life, and we all make our share of mistakes.
 As children, we look up to our parents and assume that they are infallible.
 While parents try their best to raise their children, no one escapes the process without some regret.
 Invariably, this leaves some people with “baggage.”
-When this occurs, we really have only two choices.
-We can live in the past and blame our parents for all of our failures, or we can choose to move forward with the acceptance that our parents are human and did the very best they could do for us.
+When this occurs, we really have only two choices: we can live in the past and blame our parents for all of our failures, or we can choose to move forward with the acceptance that our parents are human and did the very best they could for us.

 The Path to Healing